krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p15_0or1_Knapsack/readme.txt

     target < 0 => Infinity or error or smth like that (target > 0) && curIdx = arr.length => Infinity or error or smth like that, since we reached the end of the array, but still did not reach the target

-3) if the target is not reached at all, then out helper returns Infinity or Infinity + 1 => we just check it result < 0 => return, for example, -1
+3) if the target is not reached at all, then our helper returns Infinity or Infinity + 1 => we just check it result < 0 => return, for example, -1

 HINTS:
 1) always fill memo[] by -1 or smth that can't be considered as calculated value.